ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 https://sqlitetoolsforrootsmagic.com/rmnocase-faking-it-in-sqlite-expert-command-line-shell-et-al/

 The SQLiteToolsforRootsMagic website has been around for years and is run by a trusted RM user.
-Many posts to public RootsMagic user forums mentio use of unifuzz64.dll from the SQLiteToolsforRootsMagic website.
+Many posts to public RootsMagic user forums mention use of unifuzz64.dll from the SQLiteToolsforRootsMagic website.

 ======================================================================
 NOTES
+*  If no report file is generated, look at the black command console window for error messages that will help you fix the problem.

 *  RM-Python-config.ini
    If there are any non-ASCII characters in the RM-Python-config.ini file, perhaps in a database path, or in ignored objects, then the file